edoelas/tfgBlog/_documents/Graphics.md

 ### Inspiration

 The inspiration for the layout is almost any game I have played.
-I am not a professional GUI designer so I have tried to be conservative in this department.
+I am not a professional GUI designer so I have tried to be conservative in this section.
 The ideas behind this is that if I do the  same that most of the games do is it harder to do it wrong and that the user will be able to use the knowledge learned in other games in my game.
+This is the layout I have chosen:

 ![](./../assets/images/Guilayout.svg){:.img}